EnvZ/OmpR two-component system: Overview

-It is important to note that ompF and ompC are expressed at all times at constant levels; however, the individual porins OmpF and OmpC are present in various relative abundances based on medium osmolarity.
+ompF and ompC are expressed at all times at constant levels; however, the individual porins OmpF and OmpC are present in various relative abundances based on medium osmolarity.
 Also, the amount of OmpF and OmpC are each controlled by a variety of mechanisms; for example, synthesis of OmpF is also repressed by high temperature.
 Likewise, the EnvZ-OmpR pair is involved in tripeptide permease system that is completely free of osmotic control.
 However, the control of EnvZ-OmpR over OmpF and OmpC is a significant mechanism.

 Low osmolarity response

 When medium osmolarity is low, EnvZ exhibits comparatively low kinase activity (i.e., high phosphatase activity) towards OmpR.
 Hence the amount of the phosphorylated form of OmpR in cells is relatively small.
 In this particular situation, the OmpR-P complex binds cooperatively to F1, F2 and F3 activator sites of ompF gene and upregulates its transcription.
 These sites have high relative affinity for OmpR-P complex as compared to the C1, C2 and C3 activator sites of ompC.
 Therefore transcription levels of ompC is less as compared to ompF under low osmolarity condition.
 This phenomenon has been attributed to the fact that OmpF has a larger pore diameter (1.12 nm) than OmpC (1.08 nm) which results in a 10-fold faster diffusion rate that provides a selective advantage at low osmolarity to rapidly scavenge scarce nutrients.